 The most important part that led me to become a coder is the goal I had.
-I’m not the kind of person that likes to code for fun.
-I only code if I have a bigger goal.
+That goal was to build INRtracker.com.
+It drove me to push myself.

-That bigger goal was to build INRtracker.com.
-It’s my newest start up and it cost me less than 60 bucks to launch the beta product.
+InrTracker is my newest start up and it cost me less than 60 bucks to launch the alpha product.
 Not bad considering that it was about 150 times less expensive to launch than my past startups.
-I spent some money on the domain name and some pre made PHP classes from codecanyon.net.
+I spent some money on the domain name and some pre made PHP scripts from codecanyon.net.